Code-Institute-Submissions/lubaninondo-project1000/README.md

 ## Deploying

-The website has been deployed to https://github.com/lubaninondo/project1/
+The website has been deployed to [Github](https://github.com/lubaninondo/project1/) and the site is published at [Github](https://lubaninondo.github.io/project1/)

 ## Credits